 The philosophy of Lydiard St Dental Clinic is on prevention, and early detection is the key to achieving the best treatment outcome and at the same time helps to keep your dental treatment cost to a minimum.

 If you have any concerns or questions in relation to your oral health, please give our friendly team a call.
-We will be more than happy to help and leads you in the right direction.
+Our Ballarat dentists will be more than happy to help and lead you in the right direction.